Blog Category

 What is 2FA?

-2FA (2-factor authentication) is a form of MFA where a user is required to supply 2-forms of authentication to allowed access to the system.
-The traditional authentication system (or single-factor authentication) used the username/password pair to grant access to an account, but with a growing number of hacking due to the use of weak passwords prompts industry to offer an additional form of authentication to enhance the security of login access.
+2FA (2-factor authentication) is a form of MFA where a user is required to supply 2 forms of authentication to allow access to the system.
+The traditional authentication system used the username/password pair to grant access to an account, but a growing number of hacking due to the use of weak passwords prompts the industry to offer an additional form of authentication to enhance the security of login access.